JaimeHyland/Mellifera/Testing.md

 # **Save to Profile Feature**

-* Verify only registered users can use the save to profile feature (users will be prompted to sign in) -:white_check_mark:
+- [x] Verify only registered users can use the save to profile feature (users will be prompted to sign in) ✔
-* Verify listings can only be added to the user profile once (toast messages provide feedback to the user) - :white_check_mark:
+- [x] Verify listings can only be added to the user profile once (toast messages provide feedback to the user) ✔
     ![User - Confirmed](documentation/testing/img/save-item-first.png)

     ![User - Confirmed](documentation/testing/img/save-item-false.png)